ChildishhAlbino/Dicelocked/README.md

 # Dicelocked
-The client for a game I am developing for a TAFE assessment.
+A game that combines elements of Yu-Gi-Oh!, Chess, and Rock-Paper-Scissors.

 The game contains two 3x3 grids where each player can places pieces that fall into one of three classes; Rogues, Warriors, and Mages.

 The game uses RPS mechanics where Rogues beat Mages who beat Warriors who beat Rogues.

-Each classes contains 3 types which change the playstyle:
+Each class contains 3 sub-classes which changes the playstyle in some way:

 Rogues: